 - Economies of scale: Larger the market share, larger the company.
 Large companies do achieve better economies of scale in various components of the business.

-- More market power: A larger business commands higher market power which allows it to have better bargaining power and allows it to give shape to the market dynamics, pricing.
+- More market power: A larger business commands higher market power.
+This allows it to have better bargaining power and give shape to the market dynamics, pricing.

 - Quality of management: A higher market share and better profitability, both, have one underlying reality i.e. the quality of management.
 Further, bigger companies attract better talent, going forward.

 In fact, from a project undertaken by the Marketing Science Institute on the Profit Impact of Marketing Strategies (PIMS) in 1971, suggest this very fact that a higher market share is linked to higher return-on-investment (ROI) and higher profitability.

 2. Market Share is an important parameter of market demand

 For you as a marketer, estimating the market demand is one of the preliminary exercises.
 The market share of various companies help in determining the marketing landscape in the given segment.
 This helps in estimating the company demand leading to better sales forecast.